 Fort Whoop-Up established

 Located six kilometres southwest of Lethbridge on the Oldman River, the fort was originally known as Fort Hamilton.
-It was established by Montana traders John J. Healy and Alfred B. Hamilton to trade whiskey for bison robes from the local Aboriginal people, after such trade was banned in the United States.
+It was established by Montana traders John J. Healy and Alfred B. Hamilton to trade whiskey for bison robes from the local Indigenous people, after such trade was banned in the United States.

 Eventually about 26 such trading posts would established in southern Alberta and southwestern Saskatchewan.

 Hudson's Bay Company sells Rupert's Land